morleym/furtive-handbook/docs/format-single-elim.md

 * Competitors are only guaranteed one match (lowest of all format types)
   * Half of all competitors will only get to play one match
+  * Another quarter of all competitors will only get to play two matches
-* Competitors can chart out their course through bracket (to prepare for predicted matchups)
+* Once the bracket is provided to them, competitors can chart out their predicted course through bracket (to prepare for matchups)
-* You'll want to clearly communicate when the bracket will be available to competitors
+  * For this reason, you'll want to clearly communicate when the bracket will be available to competitors

 #### Seeding

 * Single-elimination depends on excellent seeding
-  * If there are significant unknowns or 'mistakes' in seeding, then competitors may be eliminated earlier than intended by similarly-skilled opponents
+  * If there are significant unknowns or 'mistakes' in seeding, then top competitors may be eliminated earlier than intended by similarly-skilled opponents
 * Seeding must be performed, and applied, in order to finalize and share the bracket with competitors and Broadcast

 #### Scheduling & Logistics